-Tricks to Beat Nicotine Cravings this Halloween
+Tricks To Beat Nicotine Cravings This Halloween

 Between the candy and parties, a stress-related tobacco craving could be lurking anywhere on Halloween.

-Bum Some Gum
+Treat Yourself to Some Gum

-Call or Text Someone
+Call Or Text Someone

 Pack Your Quit Kit

 Wherever you’re heading on Halloween, don’t leave home without your quit kit.
 Pack sugar-free gum and candy, sunflower seeds and anything else you need to keep your mind off tobacco cravings.